wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 optimal value ( \\( Q^{\star}(s,a) = V^{\star}(s), \forall a \in \mathbb{A} \\) ).
 The estimates are built using polinomials of 6th degree fitted to samples of the optimal Q-value function at various points of the state space.
-Rows represent cases with different \\( Q^{\star} \\), whereas columns represent the study for each case of overestimation.
+Rows represent cases with different \\( Q^{\star} \\), whereas columns represent the study of overestimation.

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_ddqn_overestimation_and_bias.png" alt="fig-qdqn-overestimation-and-bias" position="center"
-    caption="Figure 19.
+    caption="Figure 28.
 Effects of function approximation on overestimation.
 Image taken from [11]" captionPosition="center"
-    style="border-radius: 8px;" captionStyle="color: black;">}}
+    style="border-radius: 8px;" >}}

-As suggested in [11], the easiest addition we can make to our code is to use both action-value and target action-value networks for Double DQN, using the action-value network for computing the e-greedy action, and the target network to evalue the q-value for this action.
+As suggested in [11], the easiest addition we can make to our code is to use both action-value and target action-value networks for Double DQN, using the action-value network for computing the greedy action, and the target network to evalue the q-value for this action.
 A snippet of these changes (from the [agent.py](https://github.com/wpumacay/DeeprlND-projects/blob/3bced7f6c4d9fea2439df2ad6c9d8ff7986cb5b8/project1-navigation/navigation/dqn/core/agent.py#L245) file) that implements the required steps is shown below: